cecy84/phase3_ML_project/README.md

 ### Discussion and Conclusions
 In conclusion, my best  model was done with K_Nearest_Neighbors run with selected key features resulting in an accuracy score of 87%.
 These features were DEVICE_CONDITION, WEATHER_CONDITION, LIGHTING_CONDITION, ROADWAY_SURFACE_COND, CRASH_DAY_OF_WEEK.

+### RECOMMENDATIONS
+After Analysis of this dataset we have come up with the following recommendations:

+a) Educate the masses on road safety measures.

+b) Encourage drivers to take actions that prevent accidents.

+c) People should be discouraged from driving during bad weather conditions

+d) People should be discouraged from using faulty vehicles.

+e) Encourage the male gender and the young people to be careful in their driving.